A. Protocols for Use of Church on Main during COVID-19

-- Per Delaware Division of Public Health: Any person who has been exposed to the virus may not enter Church on Main for 14 days OR 7 days with a negative test after day 5 with no symptoms.
+Per Delaware Division of Public Health: Any person who has been exposed to COVID-19 may not enter Church on Main for 14 days OR 7 days with a negative test after day 5 with no symptoms.

 Exceptions include those who tested positive for COVID in the preceding 3 months & those who are fully vaccinated and not experiencing symptoms.

-- Any person who tests positive may only enter after meeting the following CDC policies:
+Any person who tests positive for COVID may only enter after meeting the following CDC policies:

 - 10 days since symptoms first appeared, and

 - 24 hours with no fever without the use of fever-reducing medications, and